integrandio/lucidmq/README.md

 #### Running the integration tests

 LucidMQ's integration tests run on the pipeline via every push to main.
 During local development it may be useful to verify that things are working as intended.
-Luckily the test infrastructure in bundled in docker compose and is extreamly portable.
+Luckily the test infrastructure in bundled in docker compose.
+This allows for the intrgration test architecture to be is extreamly portable and easy to use.

 Run the integ tests using the following command:
 ```